5 Email Marketing Mistakes That Are Killing Your Conversion Rate

 Solution:

 Establish a consistent and predictable email schedule.
-Whether that means sending weekly newsletters, monthly promotions, or seasonal updates, ensure your audience knows when to expect your emails.
+Your audience should be informed whether you’re delivering weekly newsletters or seasonal updates to maintain predictable email sending times.
 This builds anticipation and improves engagement rates.

 7. Neglecting A/B Testing